 I’ve never been a translator or a translation manager, so being able to empathize with the challenges they are facing every day directly impacts my ability to advocate for them in design meetings or product reviews, especially since the product that I am going to write about today is quite complex and feature-rich.

 Here is an interesting key finding from a research survey that we have carried out at SDL in 2016: it shows what each of our 3 audiences (corporates, language service providers and freelance translators) thinks about what the future holds for them in terms of innovation in technology.
-It is what our users expect from us designers and developers to deliver through the software systems we make today.
+It is what our users expect from us designers and developers to be delivered through the products we build for them today.

-So when you think about what is going to help you stand out in front of your users, remember that user-centered design is crucial to the success of the end-to-end experience of your software system.
-User-centered design is an approach that grounds the process in information about the people who will use your products.
-It is all about acknowledging that what you create makes a difference in somebody’s life and this is an important part of your responsibility.
+So when you think about what is going to help you stand out in front of your users, remember that user-centered design is crucial to the success of the end-to-end experience of your product.
+User-centered design is an approach that grounds the process on data about the people who will use your products and their day to day context.
+It is all about acknowledging that what you create makes a difference in somebody’s life and this is an important part of your responsibility as a designer.

 So let me tell you about how I have applied the user-centered design process to build a meaningful user experience for the new 2017 release of SDL Trados GroupShare.
 One day, while I was working as a user experience designer SDL’s Language Technologies department, I got this request from the product management team: to think about how Trados GroupShare should be re-designed.

-I first tried to understand what that meant, what the system was doing and how our customers were interacting with it.
-I learnt quite fast that this was a pretty complex piece of technology with many dependencies and that my new assignment was about creating a user interface that helps people who manage translation projects be more efficient and do a better job of collaborating with people that actually translate, review or contribute somehow to the translation supply chain with their work.
-This system has to support them in the process of centralising projects, translation memories, terminology and other computer-aided translation resources or solutions for administrative tasks, like enterprise resource planning (ERP) or invoicing.
+I first tried to understand what that meant, what the product was doing and how our customers were interacting with it.
+I learnt quite fast that this was a pretty complex piece of technology with many dependencies and that my new assignment was about creating a user interface that helps people who manage translation projects be more efficient and do a better job of collaborating with people that actually translate, review or contribute to the translation supply chain with their work.
+This product has to support them in the process of centralizing projects, using translation memories efficiently, managing terminology, as well as other computer-aided translation resources and solutions for administrative tasks, like enterprise resource planning (ERP) or invoicing.
 And while the design had to balance simplicity and functionality, it also needed to fit in the SDL technology ecosystem and the user experience had to make sense & be enjoyable throughout all the different steps of the customer journey.

 The Initial Research

 The previous Trados GroupShare version had some limitations and dependencies on old technology such as SilverLight and the user interface was not too pretty either.
-An initial UX assessment pointed out several usability issues as well.
+An initial UX assessment highlighted a variety of usability issues and deficiencies.

 Gaining expert insights into user needs